 June Sylvester Saraceno is a transplant from the rural South to the Sierras in the western United States.
 The influences of both regions are reflected in her work.

 Originally from Elizabeth City, North Carolina, she received a BA in English from East Carolina University and an MFA in creative writing from Bowling Green State University in Ohio.
-She currently teaches in the MFA programs at University of Nevada, Reno and Sierra Nevada University, Lake Tahoe where she is director of the popular Writers in the Woods literary speaker series and founding editor of the Sierra Nevada Review.
+She is director of the low residency MFA in creative writing program at the University of Nevada, Reno at Lake Tahoe, also director of the popular Writers in the Woods literary speaker series, and founding editor of the Sierra Nevada Review.

 Her debut novel Feral, North Carolina, 1965 was published in 2019 from Southern Fried Karma Press.
 Her third full-length collection of poetry, The Girl From Yesterday, was released in January 2020 by Cherry Grove Collections.
 Previous poetry books include of Dirt and Tar, Cherry Grove Collections, 2014; Altars of Ordinary Light, Plain View Press, 2007; and a chapbook of prose poems, Mean Girl Trips, Pudding House Publications, 2006.